 might even have a slumber party, one child at a time, and sleep on the couch next to your child.
 This will probably become your child's favorite holiday

-them in as you think about them.
-One evening towards the end of the year, make popcorn or a fire, snuggle up together, and go through the bowl
+in as you think about them.
+Ask your children to contribute, too.
+One evening towards the end of the year, make popcorn, snuggle up together, and go

-reading each gratitude item aloud.
+through the bowl reading each gratitude item aloud.
 Talk about them together.
 Savor that feeling of emotional abundance that makes us feel grateful.
-Resist the

-urge to lecture, but share aloud how blessed you feel your family is -- particularly to have each other.
-This creates long-lasting feelings of
+Resist the urge to lecture, but share aloud how blessed you feel your family is -- particularly to have each other.
+This creates long-lasting feelings

 There's nothing wrong with exchanging presents to express your delight in each other.
 But this holiday, why not keep the focus on connection and meaning,

 which fills your child inside in a way that objects can never do?
 THAT is what makes dreams come true.